Eurovision Song Contest's Greatest Hits: Location

-Confirmation came on 3 February 2015 that the concert event would take place at the Eventim Apollo, in Hammersmith, London.
-This was the first time that London hosted a Eurovision event since the Eurovision Dance Contest 2007.
+Confirmation came on 3 February 2015 that the concert event would take place at the Hammersmith Apollo in Hammersmith, London.
+This was the first time that London had hosted a Eurovision event since the Eurovision Dance Contest 2007.

 Organisation

-It was announced on 22 October 2014, that the EBU had appointed the British broadcaster BBC to co-produce a special anniversary show to celebrate sixty years of the Eurovision Song Contest, similar to the show Congratulations: 50 Years of the Eurovision Song Contest which took place in 2005.
+It was announced on 22 October 2014 that the EBU had appointed the British broadcaster, British Broadcasting Corporation (BBC), to co-produce a special anniversary show to celebrate sixty years of the Eurovision Song Contest, similar to the show Congratulations: 50 Years of the Eurovision Song Contest which took place in 2005.
+The BBC's Entertainment department had been commissioned to host the 50th Anniversary show from the Royal Albert Hall in 2005 but this had to be declined as the BBC wouldn't commit to broadcasting the show.
 The details regarding the title of the show were unknown at the time the announcement was made.

 The EBU later issued the following statement regarding the 60th anniversary: "There are various exciting proposals from member broadcasters on the table to celebrate the 60th anniversary beyond the contest in May, which are currently in the final stages of being evaluated.
 A decision is expected shortly, so stay tuned!".
 Edgar Böhm, executive producer of the 2015 Eurovision Song Contest said in an interview that the BBC had been chosen to host a special anniversary show.
 Guy Freeman was appointed as executive producer for the event, assisted by Senior Producer Simon Proctor, the script was co-written by Edward af Sillén, Daniel Réhn, Christine Rose and Simon Proctor whilst the director was Geoff Posner, who had previously directed the Eurovision Song Contest 1998 in Birmingham.